Skip to main content

 CHICAGO — What's an epic rise without a fall?

 J.J.
 McCarthy endured six three-and-outs in his first nine professional drives on Monday Night Football at Chicago.
-His first two went kaput with sacks on third downs; two throws were interrupted upon their release on series No. 5; and his seventh sequence featured a wrong-way touchdown – with a pass intended for Justin Jefferson, breaking outside, intercepted by cornerback Nahshon Wright.
+His first two went kaput with sacks on third downs; two throws were interrupted upon their release on series No. 5; and his seventh sequence featured a wrong-way touchdown – with a pass intended for star receiver Justin Jefferson, breaking outside, intercepted by cornerback Nahshon Wright.

 McCarthy didn't author a perfect NFL debut in his hometown, but he absolutely fostered a storybook comeback.
-Better yet, he instilled an indelible belief in his teammates by asking, "Where else would you rather be?"
+Better yet, he instilled an indelible belief in his teammates by asking them a simple question:

 His leadership, his poise, his authenticity – they were all instrumental to Minnesota's 27-24 victory.